probonopd/temp-installer-gui/README.md

 ### For retrieving the required space on the target disk

-* `INSTALLER_REQUIRED_SPACE=BYTES`
+* `INSTALLER_PRINT_MIB_NEEDED=YES`

-When this is present, the installer must respond with just the number of bytes required on the target disk, e.g., `2357691235`.
+When this is present, the installer must respond with just the number of bytes required on the target disk, e.g., `INSTALLER_MIB_NEEDED=2158`.
 The installer script must write this to stderr and then exit with no further action.

 ### For performing the installation